 Joining a playgroup is a good way for parents and their kids to meet other families.
 To find out if there is one in your area, go to Playgroup Australia and click on the link for your state.

 Your local council or library may offer activities for children.
 You might also meet other families at playgrounds and parks.

 Options for your child’s care and education vary between areas.
 Government regulations for childcare and education facilities ensure all Australian children have access to quality education.
 Distance education is an option for children who live remotely.

 Healthcare in rural Australia

 To find a health service in your area, go to the National Health Services Directory.

 The symptom checker on healthdirect can help determine what kind of assistance you might need.
-Call healthdirect on 1800 022 222 to talk to a registered nurse, 24 hours a day, 7 days a week.
+Call healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria).

 If your child or family member requires emergency assistance, call triple zero (000).

 If you need to travel to see a medical specialist, reimbursement is available.
 Find the Patient Assisted Travel Scheme in your state by visiting your state government health department website.
 Other financial support for rural families may be available.

 For parents of children under 12 years of age with special needs such as developmental delay, behavioural disorders and high learning needs, assessment and treatment may be available through your local health service.